How to fix Jamstik Studio MIDI's low Velocity output issue

 Avid Pro Tools

-There is no simple way to do this without third-party software.
-I use Blue Cat Audio's Patchwork to boost my MIDI velocity before triggering my virtual instrument.
+Blue Cat Audio's Patchwork has a feature to boost MIDI velocity before triggering my virtual instrument.

 The photos below show you how to install a virtual instrument within Blue Cat Audio's PatchWork to manipulate the MIDI Velocity from an external controller.